Grate-Oracle-Lewot/GrateCrystal/README.md

 - Run at bike speed by holding B (no effect on wild encounter rate or spinning trainers)
 - Greatly increased pack and PC storage space, including a separate "Fruit" pocket for Berries and Apricorns, and doubled space for phone numbers in the Pokégear
 - Berry and Apricorn trees now give out 5 at a time, as do phone contacts who give Berries
-- Pokémon like Beedrill or Magnemite who clearly fly but aren't Flying-type now have a special immunity to Ground moves, similar to the Levitate Ability in later generations; however, some Ground moves still hit them, like Bone Club and Mud-Slap.
-Check which Pokémon levitate here: https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/home/float_mons.asm
 - Access to the GS Ball Celebi event, and new rooms with static encounters for Articuno, Zapdos, Moltres, Mew, and Mewtwo
 - Slight increase to all experience gains, and experience is now gained from catching Pokémon
 - A completely different Elite Four based on me and my friends/family (Lance is still the Champion)
 - X items (X Attack, X Defend, etc.) now activate automatically if held in battle
+- Pseudo-Abilities:
+  - Pokémon that would/should have Levitate are given a similar special Ground immunity, but certain Ground moves still work on them, like Bone Club and Mud-Slap (check which Pokémon this applies to here: https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/home/float_mons.asm )
+  - All Grass types get a 50% Speed boost in Sunny weather
+  - All Rock types get a 50% Special Defense boost in Sandstorms
 - Overhaul of Pokémon learnsets, egg moves, breeding groups, encounter locations, encounter levels, enemy trainer parties, wild held items, some base stats, etc.
   - Unown and Delibird learn multiple moves
   - All non-legendary Pokémon can be obtained prior to the Pokémon League